 Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Partly on a whim and partly as a ploy to find a pleasant way to get a workout together, I talked my husband into booking a European hiking trip for our 30th anniversary.
 Before we reserved our spots, we viewed the schedule and found it challenging but doable.
 A few weeks before our scheduled arrival in Les Houches, France, we received a guide that seasoned hikers would recognize as route notes.
-Within these notes were the hints of extreme challenge that we didn’t have time to comprehend.
+Within these notes were the hints of extreme challenges that we didn’t have time to comprehend.

 Call me misinformed and ignorant but I had no idea how difficult hiking in the Alps is.
 Nor did I realize how incredibly magnificent the views are.
 My stunning naiveté, combined with my delight at the outcome, reminds me of how an investor may feel at the beginning of an investing journey.

 No matter how smart (or fit) I am, no matter how much I read or research, firsthand experience is the best instruction.
 While I can acquire knowledge, I’ll most likely view this information from a blurry lens of inexperience.
 When I have field experience, the meaning of resources, whether an online map of Mont Blanc or an investing classic like The Intelligent Investor, becomes much clearer.

 Really, we worked to get ready physically, mentally, and emotionally.
 Here are a few of the things I did:

 - Purchased and read Tour of Mont Blanc: Complete two-way trekking guide (Cicerone Guides), only to discover later that Tour du Mont Blanc (Trailblazer Guides) is more user-friendly and appropriate

-- Watched The Way about the Camino de Santiago trail in Spain, Wild about the Pacific Crest Trail, and Mile Mile and a Half, a documentary covering the John Muir Trail to get better understanding of trail life (note: The Way provided the best insight into this hike; check Netflix offerings to view for free if possible)
+- Watched The Way about the Camino de Santiago trail in Spain, Wild about the Pacific Crest Trail, and Mile Mile and a Half, a documentary covering the John Muir Trail to get a better understanding of trail life (note: The Way provided the best insight into this hike; check Netflix offerings to view for free if possible)

 - Took numerous hiking trips, including an 18-mile trek